Strategizing/fivem-anticheat/README.md

 ## Installation

+1. Clone or download the repository into your `resources` folder.
+2. Add `ensure NexusGuard` to your `server.cfg`.
+3. Ensure dependencies like `oxmysql` and `screenshot-basic` are installed and started before NexusGuard.
+4. Configure `config.lua` to match your server's setup.
+5. Import the SQL schema (`sql/schema.sql`) into your database.

 1.  **Download:** Download the latest release (v0.6.9) of NexusGuard.
 2.  **Extract:** Extract the `NexusGuard` folder into your server's `resources` directory.
 3.  **Dependencies:** Ensure **oxmysql** and **screenshot-basic** are installed and listed in your `server.cfg` to start *before* NexusGuard.
 Install optional dependencies (like `chat`) as needed. **Note:** The `shared/event_registry.lua` included in this resource is essential for its operation.